What are the compositions of cosmetic products?

 Lavender oil: Has a calming effect and promotes skin regeneration.

-Tea tree oil: Known for its antibacterial properties, especially for skin blemishes.
+Tea tree oil: Known for its antibacterial properties, especially for skin imperfections.

 7. Preservatives

-Since natural cosmetic products generally rely on natural ingredients that are more sensitive to microbial contamination, preservatives are also necessary here.
-However, natural cosmetics often use gentler, less aggressive alternatives to synthetic preservatives.
+Since natural cosmetic products generally rely on natural ingredients that are more sensitive to microbial contamination, preservatives are also necessary.
+However, natural cosmetics often rely on gentler, less aggressive alternatives to synthetic preservatives.

 Essential oils: Many essential oils have natural antimicrobial properties and therefore act as gentle preservatives.